OrderN/CONQUEST-release/docs/strucrelax.rst

 ---------------------

-For simple crystals, the fractional ionic coordinates vary trivially with changes in the lattice vectors; however for more complicated systems such as molecular crystals and amorphous materials, it is necessary simultaneously relax the ionic positions and lattice vectors.
+For simple crystals, the fractional ionic coordinates vary trivially with changes in the simulation cell lengths; however for more complicated systems such as molecular crystals and amorphous materials, it is necessary simultaneously relax the ionic positions and simulation cell lengths (recalling that CONQUEST only allows *orthorhombic* unit cells).
 This can be done by setting ``AtomMove.OptCellMethod 3``

 ::